Essential dignity: Modern dignities

 Many modern astrologers, eschewing the use of the other essential dignities, use the three outer planets, Uranus, Neptune and Pluto as the modern rulers of Aquarius, Pisces and Scorpio, respectively.
 The practice derives from the similarity between the nature of the planets with the nature of these signs.
 This as illustrated by the differences in the two "decans" tables above.
-It has also included more recently the dwarf planets Ceres and Eris relating them to Virgo and Libra, the same as the signs Scorpio, Aquarius and Pisces.